 Dog walking in the Northern Highlands is likely to be a dream come true for many canine lovers, particularly as you get a brilliant balance between coast, country, glen and mountainside.
 It really is the whole package, and you should certainly make a point to travel across the Cairngorm Mountains at least once.
 If you really think you have seen everything Scotland has to offer, think again.

 If you’ve never seen the truly rural or wild side of Scotland before, now is absolutely the chance to make that change.
-Take yourself out of the cities and head straight for glens, mountains and more besides.
+Take yourself out of the cities and head straight for Northern Highlands dog friendly cottages.
 The trails and walks up here may vary in terms of difficulty, but they all offer that brilliant panoramic delight that you simply won’t get anywhere else.